MarkussDemidovs/ECTF-FileExtension/README.md

 ## What is the ECTF file editor?
 ECTF Editor is an editor which allows you to edit ECTF files!
 This is a development release, so you can store normal text in ECTF, but later on youll only be able to add text to ECTF and only save it in encryption.

+## WARNING
+This is still in development.
+So .ECTF basically acts like .txt, but later on only ECTF editor will be able to understand .ectf files.